duderstadt-lab/mars-docs/examples/fret.md

 ^{iii}S_{app} = \frac{F_{A|D} + ^{ii}I_{Dem|Dex}}{F_{A|D} + ^{ii}I_{Dem|Dex} + ^{ii}I_{Aem|Aex}}
 \end{equation}$$

+This correction has been done in the previously run script.

 ##### Correction for Excitation ($\beta$) and Detection factors ($\gamma$)
 The last data correction step corrects for excitation ($\beta$), normalizing excitation intensities and cross-sections of both acceptor and donor, and detection factors ($\gamma$), normalizing effective fluorescence quantum yields and detection efficiencies of both donor and acceptor.
-To find both global correction factors a linear regression analysis is performed with the following formulae:
+To find both global correction factors a linear regression analysis is performed with the following formula.
+To do these calculations, the average E or S value respectively of each molecule is used to prevent unequal weighting of longer traces.

 $$\begin{equation}